VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_INTEGRATION_GUIDE.md

 **For First-Time Users:**
 1. Open the GUI App
-2. Go to the "💬 VATSAL Chat" tab
+2. Go to the "💬 BOI Chat" tab
 3. Start with **"🚀 Simple Chat"** (easiest)
 4. Click **"▶️ Start Conversation"**
 5. Type your first message!

 **For Advanced Users:**
-1. Try **"🧠 VATSAL AI"** for learning-based interactions
+1. Try **"🧠 BOI (Barely Obeys Instructions)"** for learning-based interactions
 2. Check out **"📊 View Stats"** to see analytics
-3. Switch to **"🤖 VATSAL Assistant"** for sophisticated responses
+3. Switch to **"🤖 BOI Assistant"** for sophisticated responses
 4. Explore all three to find your favorite!

 ---